misiektoja/lastfm_monitor/docs/configuration.md

 ```

 Each command accepts `--env-file PATH`.
 Existing values require confirmation and the update is atomic. `--env-file none` is rejected because these commands must save their values.

+The dotenv file is replaced in one step and is never backed up, so a rotated secret is not left behind in a second file.
+Keep your own copy if you need one.

 Answering `n` to the replacement question keeps the saved value and says so.
 Pressing Ctrl+C at any prompt cancels the command and exits with a failure code.
 Neither answer changes the dotenv file.